-At Michigan Pediatric Surgery, we’re proud of the well-rounded enterprise we’ve built — performing nearly 2,500 operations a year in our fast-growing specialty practice; advancing pediatric surgery knowledge and practice through NIH-funded research; and offering collegial and unique fellowship training experiences.
+At the Michigan Medicine Section of Pediatric Surgery, we’re proud of the well-rounded enterprise we’ve built — performing a high volume of operations annually in our fast-growing specialty practice; advancing pediatric surgery knowledge and practice through NIH-funded research; and offering collegial and unique fellowship training experiences.
 We’re motivated by providing the very best care to our patients while improving the health of children everywhere as we help create the future of pediatric surgery.

 Learn more about our work:

 We excel at all aspects of pediatric surgical treatment, from the routine hernia repair to complex operations for neonates, cancer, or trauma.
 From the neck and chest to the abdomen and extremities, we care for a breadth and depth of illness that is unmatched.
 Our minimally-invasive approach to operations is ubiquitous amongst our faculty and includes robotic, endoscopic, thoracoscopic and laparoscopic surgery.
 Families from all over the world seek care at the University of Michigan C.S.
 Mott Children’s Hospital, ranked one of the best in the nation.
 Our areas of clinical expertise include multidisciplinary programs for inflammatory bowel and colorectal diseases, intestinal rehabilitation, trauma, solid tumor management, endocrine surgery, and esophageal diseases.